 Description: Students will explore emerging technologies as it applies to their success for high school, college, and career.
-The course will emphasize digital citizenship, communication practices, word processing, presentations, and data analysis.
+The course will emphasize digital citizenship and communication practices.
 Students will apply the legal, ethical, and social responsibilities of computing.
-Prerequisites: None

 COMPUTER SCIENCE PATHWAY